-

-In recent years, many people have adopted coconut oil into their diets to use as a replacement for other fats.
+In recent years, many people have adopted coconut oil as a replacement for other fats in their diets.
 Coconut oil has seemingly endless uses, from cooking and baking to health and beauty to cannabis products (especially edibles).
 Baked goods are a popular infused option for at-home cannabis cooks, and coconut oil has quickly become one of the most common ingredients.

-In this guide, we’ll go over how to use coconut oil when making infused recipes and when to use refined or unrefined coconut oil for the best-tasting edibles.
+In this guide, we’ll discuss how to use coconut oil in infused recipes and when to use refined or unrefined coconut oil for the best-tasting edibles.

 What Is Cannabis-Infused Coconut Oil?

 Cannabis-infused coconut oil can be added to most weed recipes.
-This popular ingredient has been praised by consumers and manufacturers for a wide variety of benefits: from helping cannabinoids like THC enter your body to its long shelf-life and offering consumers a healthier option that’s high in saturated fat.
+Consumers and manufacturers have praised this popular ingredient for a wide variety of benefits: from helping cannabinoids like THC enter your body to its long shelf-life and offering consumers a healthier option high in saturated fat.

 Making cannabis-infused coconut oil is also fairly simple (keep scrolling to learn how).